Unity-Lab-AI/chatdemo/README.md

 ## Configuring the Pollinations token

 Pollinations models that require tiered access expect the token to be supplied as a request parameter.
-The demo resolves the token at runtime so secrets are never baked into the static assets.
+The demo can resolve the token at runtime (via URL parameters, meta tags, or injected globals) and also honours build-time environment variables when you want to bake the token into the bundle.

 - **GitHub Pages / production** – Provide the `POLLI_TOKEN` secret in the repository (or Pages environment).
-You can surface the token to the client by setting `window.__POLLINATIONS_TOKEN__`, defining a `<meta name="pollinations-token" content="...">` tag, or adding a `token=...` query parameter to the published URL (e.g. `https://example.github.io/chatdemo/?token=your-secret`).
+You can surface the token to the client by setting `window.__POLLINATIONS_TOKEN__`, defining a `<meta name="pollinations-token" content="...">` tag, adding a `token=...` query parameter to the published URL (e.g. `https://example.github.io/chatdemo/?token=your-secret`), or injecting `POLLI_TOKEN`/`VITE_POLLI_TOKEN` during the build so the token ships with the bundle.
   The token is removed from the visible URL after it is captured.
 - **Local development** – Define `POLLI_TOKEN`/`VITE_POLLI_TOKEN` in your shell when running `npm run dev`, add a meta tag as above, or inject `window.__POLLINATIONS_TOKEN__` before the application bootstraps.
+Build-time environment variables also work in development.
 - **Optional runtime endpoint** – If you expose the token via a custom endpoint, configure its URL with `POLLI_TOKEN_ENDPOINT`/`VITE_POLLI_TOKEN_ENDPOINT` (environment variables), `window.__POLLINATIONS_TOKEN_ENDPOINT__`, or a `<meta name="pollinations-token-endpoint" ...>` tag.